* Bakries propose $1.3 billion deal to buy back assets

 People close to the deal said the Bakries were preparing toborrow up to half the amount required for the deal, possiblythrough financing arranged by long-time bankers Credit Suisse.

 The Bakrie proposal waqs made just before Bumi's board meton Thursday in Singapore.
 The gathering included Rothschild,Indra Bakrie - one of the Bakrie brothers - and Samin Tan, anIndonesian billionaire who pulled the Bakries back from defaultlast year with a $1 billion investment, only to watch the valueof his shares crumble.

 The Bakries and Tan each hold half of a 47.6 percent stakein Bumi Plc, while Rothschild owns 12 percent.

 The relationship between Rothschild and the Bakries, one ofIndonesia's most powerful families, has soured since the Londongroup's inception, particularly after a leaked letter from thefinancier last November that called for a "radical clean-up" inPT Bumi Resources.

 But relations have also frayed between the Bakries and Tan.

 Tan said in a statement on Thursday that he expected tocontinue holding shares in Bumi Plc, and to stay on as chairman.He is discussing with the Bakries how to dissolve their tiedshareholding in Bumi Plc, and expects to recover his original,debt-funded investment, he said, giving no details.

 The Bakries also urged Rothschild to return shares hereceived as payment for the successful acquisition of the Bakrieassets, arguing Thursday's proposals reversed that deal.

-Rothschild, for his part, said he expected the probe intoalleged wrongdoing to complete.
+Rothschild, for his part, said he expected the inquiry intoalleged wrongdoing to be completed.
 He pointed to continuedchallenges for Bumi, including from shareholders still linked toBakries, after months of struggling to implement "appropriatestandards of corporate governance".